leslietzeng/ios-decal-final-proj/README.md

 ### Model
 * User.swift - Includes parameters such as Username, Password, Current Receipt, Receipts (array of Receipts Objects - optional)
-* Receipt.swift - Array of ItemInfo
-** ItemInfo consists of parameters such as Quantity, Item Name, Barcode, Price Per Item
+* Receipt.swift - Array of ItemInfo Objects.
+ItemInfo consists of parameters such as Quantity, Item Name, Barcode, Price Per Item

 ### View
 * Please see our View Layouts: bit.ly/2e3XM2A

 ### Controller
 * Our plan is to have a separate view controller for each view.
 This is to avoid a lengthy and confusing masterer view controller similar to the calculator homework
 * We also plan to implement an overarching navigation controller that will deal with the transitions between each of our views.